-DA2GC receiver parameters

-Go, Antenna gain: 0 dBi (omnidirectional is assumed)

-Bo, Bandwidth = 10 MHz

-Operation altitude : from 3000 to 10000 m

-Speed : 900 km/h

-Protection criteria : -105 dBm/10MHz

-Saturation/blocking level : -43 dBm

 Main beam coupling

 Based on parameters above, and considering an Earth station pointing at 90°, the following Table 38 provides relevant levels of potential interference for SCENARIO-1.
 In all cases, the assumed “blocking level“ of -43 dBm is exceeded, in a range 8 to 53 dB.